tungbuivn/ESP3D-direct-sd/README.md

 ## Summary
-This is modified version of the original version. it only allow to listing, upload, delete directly from sd card. this can be using with any 3d printer/or using as standalone sdcard wireless.
+This is modified version of the original version. it only allow to listing, upload, delete directly from sd card.
+This can be using with any 3d printer support micro sdcard/or using as standalone sdcard wireless.

+WARNING: if you perform some action to sdcard while printing from sdcard, the printing will be interupt !!!

 ## Workflow
 ![Workflow](https://raw.githubusercontent.com/tungbuivn/ESP3D-direct-sd/2.1.x/images/sdwireless.png)

+## Electric wiring

+- here is full turtorial